emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 67/100: 1:30 // Redux!
+I got started with Redux today!
+The problem that Redux attempts to solve is this: when you're building an app, especially if it's big, all these components and their children and their children's children have states, and when a state is updated, things kinda trickle up and down, and it can get messy.

+Redux is a library which does state management, by taking state out of components and putting them in the same place - and letting components just handle props.
+(Although you can still use state in React with Redux) Its benefits can be summarized as:

+* Good for large apps with a lot of states
+* Useful when sharing data between containers
+* State management is predictable, through these principles:
+	1. Single source of truth
+	2. State is read only
+	3. Changes are made with pure functions

+Before, using something like jQuery, you had action -> make changes.
+Everything a user did when interacting with a website triggered a change, which might trigger another change and so on.
+With Redux, you have action -> reducer -> store -> make changes.
+From what I understand, the reducer is something like a pure function that reacts to an action, then updates the store, which contains all the information of how the website should look.
+Then, React looks at this and renders the View.
+Something like that.

+***
 #### Day 66/100: 1:30 // ..aaaand we're live!
 Deployed the front end on Heroku today as well!
 So now we have the full app living in the cloud.